 Undergraduate students, graduate students, all disciplines, and all class levels are welcome to enter.

-The student must be enrolled full-time in Seaver College, the Graduate School of Education and Psychology, the Graziadio School of Business and Management, or the School of Public Policy at Pepperdine University in the Spring 2015 semester.
+The student must be enrolled in Seaver College, the Graduate School of Education and Psychology, the Graziadio School of Business and Management, or the School of Public Policy at Pepperdine University in the Spring 2015 semester.

 Group submissions are allowed; the prize money will be split equally among all group members.
 Please fill out and submit a separate form for each group member, but designate one member as the main contact.

 The project must be the student’s own work.

 The project submission must include four components: an application form (see below), the completed project, a bibliography, and a reflective essay.
 The bibliography and essay should clearly articulate the use of Pepperdine Libraries’ resources.